dkraczkowski/dkraczkowski.github.io/articles/technical-debt-thoughts/README.md

 In the tech realm, this scenario is more common than you'd think.
 Using outdated or ill-suited software is just like trying to garden with the wrong equipment.
 It can not only impede progress but also open up vulnerabilities.
 Just as a rusty shovel might harm us, outdated tools in our tech projects can leave us exposed to various pitfalls, slowing down progress and compromising security.
 I've witnessed this firsthand with issues like outdated TLS protocols and the cessation of support for once-popular frameworks.
 Often, developers, under pressure, resort to temporary workarounds rather than implementing optimal solution.

-The solution; take a proactive approach by keeping a vigilant eye on the tools and libraries you use.
+The solution; take a proactive approach by keeping an eye on the tools and libraries you use.
 Know their lifespans, and be aware of when they're nearing their end.
 Schedule a periodic 'tool check' and make it a habit to discuss the state of your tooling.
 Perhaps even set reminders or alarms – whatever it takes to ensure you don’t get caught off-guard.
+You can also rely on tools like dependabot or specific proxies for managing your external dependencies.

-And during project planning?
+> And during project planning?
 Make addressing these concerns part of your non-functional requirements.
 It might seem like extra work now, but trust me, future-you will be sending heaps of gratitude for the saved headaches and smoother sails.

+### Navigating Shifting Visions and Terminology
+Code isn't the only realm that can get muddled; a product's core ideas and visions can also drift.
+A vague or frequently altered vision complicates matters.
+Old terminologies and processes might persist in the code, wrongly used in new scenarios where they're out of place.

+To address this, I recommend a few approaches.
+Establishing and centrally updating a shared language is crucial.
+As terminologies change, immediate code refactoring, accompanied by process updates, ensures cohesion.
+Periodic feedback loops are also vital to ensure everyone understands and aligns with the vision, terminology, and processes.
+These strategies, among others, offer a timely solution.

+> Misaligned terminology isn't just a coding issue; it disrupts team dynamics.
+Think of team members using varied terms for identical concepts or the reverse.
+This confusion can then translate into the product, yielding features that don't align with user needs.

 ### Low confidence in deliveries